MicrosoftDocs/biztalk-docs/his/core/how-to-select-computers-in-event-viewer1.md

 ---
 description: "Learn more about: How to Select Computers in Event Viewer"
-title: "How to Select Computers in Event Viewer1 | Microsoft Docs" ms.custom: ""
+title: "How to Select Computers in Event Viewer1" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 9cff2172-da2a-4476-9433-571f4925240c
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Select Computers in Event Viewer
 In Windows, you can select any computer in your network to view its event logs in Event Viewer.